LUIDA: Large-scale Unified Infrastructure for Digital Assessments based on Commercial Metaverse Platform: LUIDA: Framework Proposal

 \subsubsection{Participant Workflow}

 The participant workflow in LUIDA follows these steps (Fig.~\ref{fig:participation-experience}):

-\begin{enumerate} \item \textbf{Entering the Recruitment World:} Participants first enter the Recruitment World, which displays multiple items of experiment information in a bulletin board format, providing overviews of the experiment, prerequisites, rewards, and other relevant details. \item \textbf{Experiment Selection and Participation:} Selecting an experiment of interest opens a portal to the corresponding Experiment World.
-Participants enter the Experiment World through this portal, confirm participation requirements and ethical consent, and then begin the experiment. \item \textbf{Task Execution and Data Collection:} Participants perform tasks according to instructions.
-During this process, positional data from HMDs and controllers is automatically recorded and then applied to avatars' full-body movements using inverse kinematics.
-Participants may also respond to in-VR questionnaires configured by the researcher. \item \textbf{Experiment Completion and Reward:} After completing the experiment, participants will receive rewards and return to the Recruitment World, where they can choose to participate in another experiment or leave the metaverse environment. \end{enumerate}
+\begin{enumerate} \item \textbf{Entering the Recruitment World:} Participants enter the Recruitment World to browse a bulletin board listing available experiments with information such as requirements and rewards. \item \textbf{Experiment Selection and Participation:} After selecting an experiment, a portal appears for participants to enter the Experiment World, where they provide consent and begin the tasks. \item \textbf{Task Execution and Data Collection:} Participants answer in-VR questionnaires or perform tasks following the instructions.
+During this process, positional data from VR headsets is automatically recorded and applied to avatars' full-body movements using inverse kinematics. \item \textbf{Experiment Completion and Reward:} After completion, participants receive rewards and return to the Recruitment World, where they can choose to participate in another experiment or leave the metaverse environment. \end{enumerate}